-- Insecticides are poisonous for humans and the environment, and should be used as little as possible. - Insecticides should not be used within the first 4 weeks after transplanting or direct seeding.
-And they should not be used just before harvest. - Insecticides can help to control insects that reduce rice yields.
-But insecticides also kill helpful insects and spiders at the same time, which might cause even bigger insect problems afterwards. - If insecticides are used, they must be used according to the instructions on the label.
-Otherwise they might not have the expected effect. - If you cannot read the label (foreign language), do not use the product. - Insecticides should be kept out of the reach of children, the living room, the kitchen and eating places.
+- Insecticides are poisonous for humans and the environment.
+Therefore, they should be used as little as possible. - Insecticides should not be used within the first 4 weeks after transplanting or direct seeding.
+They also should not be used just before harvest. - Insecticides can help to control insects that reduce rice yields.
+But insecticides also kill helpful insects and spiders, which might cause even bigger insect problems later in the season. - If insecticides are used, they must be used according to the instructions on the label.
+Otherwise, they might not have any effect. - If you cannot read the label (foreign language), do not use the product. - Insecticides should be kept out of the reach of children, the living room, the kitchen and eating places.
 They must be kept in a container with a large warning picture signifying "Poisonous" on the outside.